jconorgrogan/CLARKGPT/README.md

 # GOATGPT
 The ultimate LLM prompt: extract the best possible answers with the highest fidelity and lowest error rates.
 Makes anyone a good prompt engineer.
+This is predominently a GPT4 prompt, though occasionaly may work with 3.5

 Features:
 1.Tested against recent GPT4 studies; produced significantly better output.
 Of 20 previously "unsolved problems" GOATGPT was able to correctly solve 11 of them. https://twitter.com/jconorgrogan/status/1657179721187115009